Friday, September 8 Announcements

 Matura Food Pantry: Our offering to the Matura Food Pantry is blessed the first Sunday of each month.
 Help us fill the shopping cart will non-perishable food, diapers, and even pet food.
 Checks made out to Matura Madison County or cash are also accepted.

 St. Paul’s Trust Fund: The Trust Fund committee, elected by the congregation, supports mission projects ranging from national and international disaster relief, congregants’ mission trips, and camping scholarships for youth and children.
-Please contact Chair Dick Anderson with any questions or suggestions for mission support at REAND0508@aol.com
+Please contact Chair, Dick Anderson with any questions or suggestions for mission support at ande0508@gmail.com.
+Please note that this is Dick’s new email.

 Pool of Siloam: Pool of Siloam is St. Paul’s local benevolence program that provides monetary support for those in need of such things as gas money or car repair, rent or mortgage assistance, and utility bills.
 In partnership with local agencies (CRISP, Matura, and Crisis Intervention), we annually serve over 100 individuals, including children.
 All giving to the Pool of Siloam is matched by an anonymous donor.
 Offerings to this program can be indicated on your giving envelope or online giving form.

 LifeServe Blood Drive: St. Paul hosts the community LifeServe Blood Drive every fourth Tuesday of the month.
 We are known for our home-baked goods and appreciate your donations of cookies and bars.
-Please bring them to the church by noon the day of the drive.
-August 29, 2023 is the next scheduled blood drive.
+Please bring them to the church by noon the day of the drive September 26, 2023 is the next scheduled blood drive.

 Call for Cookies.
 Cookies are always needed for Sunday morning services and the monthly blood drive.
-Sunday morning cookies and bars can be store bought or home-made.
+They can be store bought or home-made and can be dropped off at anytime.
 Jim asks that the cookies for the monthly blood drive be home-made.

 Prayer Chain: St. Paul has a group dedicated to the power of prayer.
 If you have a prayer request for the Prayer Chain, please share it with Twila Seibert (515-462-1505) or Ann Bartelt (annbartelt0204@gmail.com) or the church office.